Doanhuutrung/Doanhuutrung/README.md

 - 📫 How to reach me **huutrungdoan2107@gmail.com**

-- ⚡ Fun fact **Even if the thing I put work into is not appreciated by others, good or terrible, I will still be extremely proud of it.
+- ⚡ Fun fact: **Even if the thing I put work into is not appreciated by others, good or terrible, I will still be extremely proud of it.
 I always think that whatever I do will leave the people around me with a unique and lasting impression of who I am.**

 <h3 align="left">Connect with me:</h3>